CowwanVT/OpenSeeFace/README.md

 This is kind of a personal project, but it spiraled out of control and I figured I'd share it in case anyone else can make use of it.

-I make no promises to the quality of this code or the reliablity of it

-I am not responsible if this somehow causes you issues
+I make no promises to the quality of this code or the reliablity of it and I am not responsible if this somehow causes you issues.

 I have drastically restructured this, but I'm listing it as a fork because this is still based on emilianavt's work.

-I am specifically targeting Vtube Studio on Linux, some stuff was changed to make it work with VTS, idk how well it works with VeeSeeFace at this point.
-I have tested that the webcam at least works in windows.

-This is also very much tuned to how I use it and what works best for me, so I make no promises there
+I now specifically target Vtube Studio, all communication is done over the VTS API.

 How to use:

 Linux:

-install python
+install python, virtualenv, and pip

 download the source code (there is no release, it's just python scripts)